01 Aug Anyone Else Having a Hard Time Navigating Their Business Through COVID-19?

 I have heard the word PIVOT way more than I care to count over the last several months.
 As a cleaning company, we have done things differently about our day to day operations.
 Our top priority is and has always been keeping our staff and our clients safe from the virus.
 We immediately, without a mandate, implemented safety precautions to keep our staff from getting sick and keeping our clients safe as well.
 To date, our new marketing and overall business strategy in our response to COVID have been working.
 We have not had any of our employees get sick and have not heard any of our clients suggest they are sick or exposed to COVID-19.

-Most obviously, as a house cleaning service, we’ve had to change our approach to cleaning as the FDA restricted the guidelines to reopening by using a stronger, chemical-based disinfectant (which we chose in the most chemical free form).
+Most obviously, as a house, kitchen and bathroom cleaning service, we’ve had to change our approach to cleaning as the FDA restricted the guidelines to reopening by using a stronger, chemical-based disinfectant (which we chose in the most chemical-free form).
 From the standpoint of touting our all-natural and organic cleaning techniques for the past decade or more, it’s been a hard pill to swallow.
 While 90% of our policies and procedures have not changed, it is hard to compromise some of our standards to meet the current pandemic.
 We’ve offered deep discounts to get some of our clients who discontinued service to come back and have educated them on our plan to keep them safe.
 We’ve been transparent and forthright in our daily activities, and with the precautions, we are taking to ensure our staff and our clients are not exposed to the virus.
 We’ve also looked into expanding our commercial cleaning services to include different cleaning practices such as fogging to help commercial businesses navigate uncertainty.
 As we watch businesses open and then quickly close again, we saw the suffering of our neighbors.
 We wanted to do what we could do to help them safely and effectively reopen without having to put our community at risk.

 What is dry fogging, and does it work?
 Dry fogging is a relatively new decontamination technology that uses liquid disinfectant and compressed air as consumables.
 The dry fog’s ultrafine droplet size prevents it from easily falling onto surfaces, a desirable quality for space, and area decontamination.
 Dry fog is non-toxic and very safe.
 Two chemicals are used when dry fogging, peracetic acid and hydrogen peroxide.
 Both chemicals are EPA approved and have a flawless track record.
 The downside to fogging is that because it is so new, there is no scientific evidence to suggest this technique combats the fight of COVID-19.